xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/installing_modules_from_the_marketplace.md

 ---
 To install an addon from the X-Cart Marketplace:

-1. Log in to your store's Admin area and go to the **Addons Marketplace** section.
+1. Log in to your store's Admin area and go to the **Addons Marketplace**:

-    Click **My addons** in the Admin menu:
+    Click **My addons** in the Admin menu.
     ![xc5_modules_my_addons_link.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/xc5_modules_my_addons_link.png)

-    Then click on the "View more addons in Marketplace" link to go to the **Addons Marketplace** section:
+    Then click on the "View more addons in Marketplace" link to go to the **Addons Marketplace**.
     ![xc5_modules_goto_addons_mktplce.png]({{site.baseurl}}/attachments/ref_Vn1mMUw9/xc5_modules_goto_addons_mktplce.png)

     Your store will connect to the X-Cart Marketplace to obtain the list of addons available there.
 You should see a page like the following: